mdeinum/mdeinum.github.io/_posts/2020-07-28-Dependency-Injection.md

 <a id="setter-injection"></a>
 ### Setter / Property Injection

-A class has so called setter methods to set the dependencies needed for an object instance.
-Generally those setters follow the [Java Beans Specification](https://download.oracle.com/otndocs/jcp/7224-javabeans-1.01-fr-spec-oth-JSpec/).
+A class has so-called setter methods to set the dependencies needed for an object instance.
+Generally, those setters follow the [Java Beans Specification](https://download.oracle.com/otndocs/jcp/7224-javabeans-1.01-fr-spec-oth-JSpec/).
 For the `MoneyTransferService` that would mean adding a `setAccountRepository` and `setTransactionRepository` method (see [Listing 12](#listing12)).
 Before the `MoneyTransferService` can be used the setters need to be called before invoking any logic on the (see [Listing 13](#listing13)).

 <a id="listing12"></a>